M7MD27/shapes/README.md

-# shaps
+# shapes
-Application that prints shaps
+Application that prints shapes